toddbranch/ECE382/notes/L3/index.md

 These are of the format `RRA    r10`.

-When might we use a rotate right?
-When might we use RRA?
+Touch on RRC, SWPB, RRA, SXT.

+RRC - when would we use it?
+Division. `1000` -> `0100`
+RRA - preserves sign in division. `1000` -> `1100`

 ### Relative Jumps

+How many bits do we have for offset in a jump?
+What is the range of signed numbers?

 These are all PC-relative jumps, adding twice the sign-extended offset to the PC, for a jump range of -1024 to +1022.
 Remember, the PC increments by 2 the instant the instruction begins execution (for JMP instructions).

-The range makes sense, right?
-How many bits do we have for offset in a jump?
-What is the range of signed numbers?

 | Condition Code | Assembly Instruction | Description |
 | :---: | :---: | :---: |